nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 	- That was the day you what?
 	- Your wife?
 You were married?
 - Transit Back

-- Go to East Central
+- Go to East Central alone
 - Hulas
 	- That's a rather strange greeting.
 	- Answers?
 Answers to what?